-The main reason air conditioning permits are so important is that they guarantee that the equipment being installed in your home is up to par with the government’s energy efficiency standards.
-All air conditioning units are assigned SEER ratings (which stands for its seasonal energy efficiency ratio) which guarantee that the system is safe and environmentally friendly.
+The main reason air conditioning permits are so important?
+They guarantee that the equipment being installed in your home is up to par with the government’s energy efficiency standards.
+All air conditioning units are assigned SEER ratings (which stands for seasonal energy efficiency ratio) which guarantee that the system is safe and environmentally friendly.
 During the permit process, the contractor must record how your home’s equipment makes the grade.

 If you still have permit questions ahead of your home improvement project, we encourage you to: